ctinnil/QIR/README.md

-# QIR -- Unsupervised learning on weblogs
+# QIR -- Unsupervised learning approach to quick incident response

- ### Various  methods to improve weblogs analysis employing machine learning techniques
+***

----
+methods to improve weblogs analysis employing machine learning techniques

-**The repository is composed of multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through various experiments on the considered weblogs.**
+**This repository is composed of multiple [Jupyter Notebooks](https://jupyter.org/try) that pass through experiments on the considered weblogs, code snippets, datasets, and various useful resources:

 ---